emmajanedrews/base-template/_posts/2017-08-14-the-latest-numbers-from-our-martin-county-market.md

 Today, we’ll be going over the most recent market numbers for our local area.
 To help, I’ve brought on a very special guest—my oldest daughter Taylor Sabato.

-Taylor and I are excited to be bringing you these updates so that you can stay informed about our market.

-We’ll be looking comparing several factors in terms of how things looked last year versus how they are right now.
+We’ll be comparing several factors in terms of how things looked last year versus how they are right now.
 In just a year’s worth of time, the market has changed quite a bit.

 In June of 2016, we had 4.7 month’s supply of inventory.
 For those of you who don’t know, **month’s supply of inventory is one of the most important factors in our market.** This factor can drive supply up or down.